 Tip: If your eyes are downturned, add in the upward flick at the end to make them look lifted.

-5. Skipping undereye concealer.
+Step 4: Never skip your undereye concealer.
 Dark circles obviously make you look more tired, but they also make eyes look smaller.